MakanAKaregar/RPR/README.md

 and save the modified <code>default-ssl.conf</code> file.

-3.20 Again enable apache’s configuration for new changes made and restart it.
+3.20 Again enable <code>apache</code>’s configuration for new changes made and restart it.

 <code>sudo a2ensite default-ssl.conf</code>

 <code>sudo service apache2 restart</code>

-3.21 To redirect the HTTP requests to HTTPS and enforce SSL usage on nextCloud (via HTTPS), open 000-default.conf file. sudo nano /etc/apache2/sites-available/000-default.conf
+3.21 To redirect the HTTP requests to HTTPS and enforce SSL usage on nextCloud (via HTTPS), open <code>000-default.conf</code> file.

+sudo nano /etc/apache2/sites-available/000-default.conf

 and add the following lines: